-Applications running in Virtual Environments have an abstract view of the underlying hardware on the Host, in particular applications cannot see the binding of virtual to physical hardware.
-When looking at CPU resourcing, the pinning of Virtual CPUs(vCPUs) to Host Physical CPUs(pCPUS) is not apparent to an application and this pinning may change over time.
-Furthermore, Operating Systems on virtual machines do not have the ability to govern their own power policy; the Machine Specific Registers (MSRs) for enabling P-State transitions are not exposed to Operating Systems running on Virtual Machines(VMs).
+Applications running in virtual environments have an abstract view of the underlying hardware on the host.
+Specifically, applications cannot see the binding of virtual components to physical hardware.
+When looking at CPU resourcing, the pinning of Virtual CPUs (vCPUs) to Physical CPUs (pCPUs) on the host is not apparent to an application and this pinning may change over time.
+In addition, operating systems on Virtual Machines (VMs) do not have the ability to govern their own power policy.
+The Machine Specific Registers (MSRs) for enabling P-state transitions are not exposed to the operating systems running on the VMs.

-The Virtual Machine Power Management solution shows an example of how a DPDK application can indicate its processing requirements using VM local only information(vCPU/lcore, etc.) to a Host based Monitor which is responsible for accepting requests for frequency changes for a vCPU, translating the vCPU to a pCPU via libvirt and affecting the change in frequency.
+The solution demonstrated in this sample application shows an example of how a DPDK application can indicate its processing requirements using VM-local only information (vCPU/lcore, and so on) to a host resident VM Power Manager.
+The VM Power Manager is responsible for:

+- Accepting requests for frequency changes for a vCPU - Translating the vCPU to a pCPU using libvirt - Performing the change in frequency